TidalScale Announces Reseller Agreement with 365 Master Data

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerSMI schliesst niedriger -- DAX zum Handelsende leicht im Plus -- Asiens Börsen schlussendlich überwiegend freundlich
+Börse aktuell - Live TickerSMI schliesst niedriger -- US-Börsen etwas fester -- DAX zum Handelsende leicht im Plus -- Asiens Börsen schlussendlich überwiegend freundlich

 Der heimische Leitindex gab am Dienstag nach, wogegen es mit dem deutschen DAX leicht aufwärts ging.
 An der Wall Street greifen Anleger zaghaft zu.
 Die Märkte in Asien legten mehrheitlich zu.